 How Does Making Connections Affect Learning?

-I mentioned in our first SOS podcast that the brain with all of its neurons and synaptic activity is nature’s most wonderful network.
-As new information is embedded into our long term memories, our brains work to connect the new ideas with other ones previously learned.
+In our first SOS podcast, I mentioned that the brain, with all its neurons and synaptic activity, is nature’s most beautiful network.
+As new information is embedded into our long-term memories, our brains work to connect the new ideas with other ones previously learned.
 The more connections branching out in multiple directions from each of our ideas, the more apt we are to remember and actively engage these newly seeded ideas.
-As the ideas are used and connected to, the more they sprout tree-like roots and branches to other ideas.
-We “water, fertilize and send sunshine” to our ideas by filling our learning environment with rich stimuli coming at us through as many senses as possible.
+As the ideas are used and connected, the more they sprout tree-like roots and branches to other ideas.
+We “water, fertilize, and send sunshine” to our ideas by filling our learning environment with rich stimuli from as many senses as possible.

-So how do we bring in additional stimulation to our classrooms to further the expand the amount of “roots” and “branches” of the ideas in our students’ minds?
+So, how do we bring additional stimulation to our classrooms to further expand the “roots” and “branches” of the ideas in our students’ minds?
 One way is to use cooperative learning techniques.
 It is a mainstay and well-researched instructional strategy proven to increase learning.
-The obvious interpersonal and group dynamic skills of working together are powerful.
+The evident interpersonal and group dynamic skills of working together are powerful.
 But it is the sharing of ideas, hearing different viewpoints, and building off each other’s thoughts to clarify understanding and create new thinking that is the most dynamic.

 Many learning theories start the process of learning by building in an “engagement” first phase.
-Bernice McCarthy’s 4MAT has the “Quadrant One” focus of making internal connections to previous learning to make meaning in the new learning experiences.
-Laura Lipton and Bruce Wellman’s Pathways Learning Model “Phase 1″ of the Pathways Learning Model is for “activating and engaging”.
-They really hit the mark about the importance of making connections in the book Pathways to Understanding.
+Bernice McCarthy’s 4MAT has the “Quadrant One” focus on making internal connections to previous learning to make meaning in the new learning experiences.
+Laura Lipton and Bruce Wellman’s Pathways Learning Model, “Phase 1” of the Pathways Learning Model, is for “activating and engaging.”
+They hit the mark about making connections in the book Pathways to Understanding.

 “Our current knowledge about learning informs us that we must support students in making connections; connections between what they know and what they are learning, between what they are learning and the opportunity for application in a variety of contexts; and between the relevance of their newly gained understandings and their own lives.” (p.
 10)

-Thus, the networking and development of learning environments and communities to make connections clearly improves the learning process in our students’ minds.
-Now on to shifting…
+Thus, the networking and development of learning environments and communities to make connections improve the learning process in our student’s minds.
+Now, on to shifting…

-By using social networking and generative Web tools like wikis, blogs, netcasts, video conferencing, etc, we expand the cooperative learning opportunities for our students.
-We definitely increase the variety and richness of the stimulation when we connect our students to other children and adults around the world.
-Our students move laterally with their thoughts into the classrooms of students across the world.
-What they sometimes find is that they need to reevaluate their ideas when they hear different perspectives.
-What seemed pretty simple is often more complex thus needing problem-solving that often works best when done in collaboration.
+By using social networking and generative Web tools like wikis, blogs, netcasts, video conferencing, etc., we expand our students’ cooperative learning opportunities.
+We increase the variety and richness of the stimulation when we connect our students to other children and adults worldwide.
+Our students move laterally with their thoughts into the classrooms of students worldwide.
+They sometimes find that they need to reevaluate their ideas when they hear different perspectives.
+What seemed pretty simple is often more complex, thus needing problem-solving that often works best in collaboration.
 Accepted analogies of understanding applied to new cultures and experiences often don’t hold up.
-Cause and effect thinking is expanded with complexity of additional and varying viewpoints and information.
+Cause and effect thinking is expanded with the complexity of additional and varying viewpoints and information.

-This digital expansion of our students’ personal learning networks highly correlates to the growth of our students’ very networked minds.
+This digital expansion of our students’ learning networks highly correlates to the growth of our students’ very networked minds.
 An excellent example of this idea of making connections to increase learning by using Web 2.0 tools is the Flat Classroom Project.
-Vicki Davis and Julie Lindsay have run this project for a couple years.
-We will be interviewing Julie for our SOS Podcast on “How does making connections affect learning?”.
+Vicki Davis and Julie Lindsay have run this project for two years.
+We will interview Julie for our SOS Podcast on “How does making connections affect learning?”.

 This quote from your post above resonated with me as it was connected to my thoughts on teacher grade team dynamics and where we want them to be in order to push thinking forward.
 The skills we so passionately want our student to have must first be modeled by us as teachers so we can practice what we preach.
 Sometimes I wish we were a little more malleable.